ianphil/ContainerCamp/labthree/windows-containers.md

 docker pull microsoft/windowsservercore
 ```

-This process can take some time, so take a break and pick back up once the pull has completed.
+Normally, this process would take some time, but this VM already has the windowservercore image precached! :)

 Once the image is pulled, running `docker images` will return a list of installed images, in this case the Windows Server Core image.